Having a drugs relapse

 “But a lapse doesn’t have to become a relapse.
 Instead, you can use the experience to learn from it.
 What happened that made you want to use again?”

-How common is relapsing?
+How common is having a drug relapse?

 “If I don’t mention the high possibility of relapse to an addict, I’m doing them a disservice,” says Dr Hill.
 “We accept people often need to come into treatment more than once.
 It shouldn’t be seen as a failure of treatment if you go back.
 No one will be surprised.”

-I’ve relapsed!
-Now what?
+I’ve relapsed, now what?

 “My message is, go back and get more help,” says Dr Hill.
 “Relapsing is all part and parcel of having an addiction.
 Lapse, relapse – it’s what happens.
 Go back as soon as you can.
 The quicker you do, the better the outcome and the less damage you will do.”